Home » Average weekly earnings in the construction industry

 The Office for National Statistics (ONS) publishes monthly updates on average weekly earnings across the whole economy and by industry and sector in Great Britain.
 This commentary relates to ONS’s EARN02 and EARN03 datasets, which cover non-seasonally adjusted earnings, excluding bonuses and including arrears.

-Construction wages, as measured by index K5AH in the ONS’s Average Weekly Earnings dataset(1), increased by 4.1% in the year to August 2025.
-This was an increase on the 3.3% rise seen in the 12 months to July 2025.
-On the month, there was no movement in construction’s average weekly earnings.
+Construction wages, as measured by index K5AH in the ONS’s Average Weekly Earnings dataset(1), increased by 2.7% in the year to December 2025.
+This was an increase on the 2.1% rise seen in the 12 months to November 2025.
+On the month, there was a 0.8% decrease in the construction industry’s average weekly earnings.

-Across the whole economy, the average increase in earnings in the year to August 2025 was 5.7%, up from 4.7% in July according to index KA5H.
+Across the whole economy, the average increase in earnings in the year to December 2025 was 3.7%, up from 2.3% in November, according to index KA5H(2).

-Annual growth in earnings was lower in construction than the whole economy average for the fourth consecutive month in August 2025.
+Annual growth in earnings in construction was lower than the whole economy average for the eighth consecutive month in December 2025.

 Source: ONS – Construction (K5AH) and Whole economy (KA5H), non-seasonally adjusted average weekly earnings, excluding bonuses, including arrears

-The greatest annual wage growth was recorded in the public sector with a 12.0% rise.
+The greatest annual wage growth was recorded in the wholesaling, retailing, hotels and restaurants sector with a 5.5% rise.

-The ONS data show that the construction sector has experienced the most extreme fluctuations in earnings movement in recent years, from a 9.5% annual decrease in May 2020 to a 13.4% increase year-on-year in May 2021.
+The ONS data show that the construction sector has experienced the most extreme fluctuations in earnings movement in recent years, from a 9.5% annual decrease in May 2020 to a 13.4% increase year-on-yeain May 2021.

 BCIS produces five-year forecasts of the Average Weekly Earnings construction (K5AH) and whole economy (KA5H) time series for subscribers of BCIS OpX.